The leading equine vet referral service in Scotland

-The purpose built padded knock-down box has a swinging crush door for safer anesthetic inductions as well as a rope recovery system which is invaluable in making the recovery from anesthesia as safe as we can.
+The purpose-built padded knock-down box has a swinging crush door for safer anaesthetic inductions as well as a rope recovery system which is invaluable in making the recovery from anaesthesia as safe as we can.
 The operating theatre as a specialized Haico Telgte table, an equine specific anaesthetic circuit and ventilator along with all the monitoring equipment our fully trained veterinary anaesthetist use to reduce the risks associated with anaesthesia in horses.

 Much more surgery is performed under standing sedation and the Clinic also has excellent facilities for this, with a sealed non-slip rubberized floor in the exam rooms, and stocks and a gantry mounted x-ray generator in the main examination room.

 We currently have 5 indoor Lodden stables and 4 outside stables.
 The facilities enable us to provide inpatient care and a medical and surgical service for both routine and emergency cases 24 hours a day.